wp-plugins/nextgen-facebook/readme.txt

 * `ngfb_og_seed` : An empty array that will be used to build the Open Graph meta tags.
 * `ngfb_og_woocommerce` : A complete, multi-dimensional array of all Open Graph meta tags for WooCommerce.
 * `ngfb_og_marketpress` : A complete, multi-dimensional array of all Open Graph meta tags for MarketPress WordPress eCommerce.
+* `ngfb_og_wpecommerce` : A complete, multi-dimensional array of all Open Graph meta tags for WP e-Commerce.
 * `ngfb_tc` : A complete, multi-dimensional array of all Twitter Card meta tags.
 * `ngfb_tc_seed` : An empty array that will be used to build the Twitter Card meta tags.
 * `ngfb_tc_woocommerce` : A complete, multi-dimensional array of all Twitter Card meta tags for WooCommerce.
 * `ngfb_tc_marketpress` : A complete, multi-dimensional array of all Twitter Card meta tags for MarketPress WordPress eCommerce.
+* `ngfb_tc_wpecommerce` : A complete, multi-dimensional array of all Twitter Card meta tags for WP e-Commerce.

 Here are a few example: